Deep Exploration via Randomized Value Functions

 Here, $\eta$ represents a ``temperature'' parameter.
 As $\eta$ approaches zero, actions become the same as those that would be selected by a pure-exploitation algorithm.
 As $\eta$ increases, the selection becomes noisier, eventually converging to a uniform distribution over actions.
 In Example \ref{ex:grid}, a dithering algorithm is biased against moving toward the chest because of the associated cost.
 Only the random perturbations can lead the agent to the chest.
 As such, the expected learning time is $\Theta(2^N)$.\footnote{A similar observation holds true for another popular dithering strategy: $\epsilon$-greedy.
 This approach selects random actions according to probability $\epsilon$ and greedy (pure-exploitation) otherwise.}

 It is well known that dithering can be highly inefficient, even for bandit learning.
 A key shortcoming is that dithering algorithms do not write-off bad actions.
 In particular, even when observations make clear that a particular action is not worthwhile, dithering approaches can sample that action.
 Despite this understanding, dithering is the most widely used exploration method in reinforcement learning.
-The primary reason is that there has been a lack of computationally efficient approaches that adequately address complex reinforcement learning problems that arise in practical contexts.
+The primary reason for this has been lack of computationally efficient approaches that adequately address the complex problems that arise in practical contexts.
 This paper aims to fill that need.